-Posthunt age ratios (calves:100 cows) are measured at the same time as the bull:cow ratios - early in the winter.
-These give some indication of the reproductive success of the elk herd but, depending on severity of the winter, may not accurately reflect recruitment of young elk into the population (i.e., those animals surviving to one year of age).
-Significant mortality of young elk can occur between the time of the counts and May.
+Posthunt age ratios are measured at the same time as sex ratios - early in the winter.
+These give some indication of reproductive success but, depending on severity of the winter, may not accurately reflect recruitment into the population (i.e., those animals surviving to one year of age).
+Significant mortality of young can occur between the time of the counts and May.